I-2-9-40.Reopening for Good Cause

 To satisfy the regulatory standard for reopening, evidence is “new and material” when:

-The evidence is not part of the claim(s) record as of the date of the ALJ decision or determination;
+The evidence is not part of the claim(s) record as of the date of the determination or decision;

-The evidence relates to the period on or before the date of the decision or determination; and,
+The evidence relates to the period on or before the date of the determination or decision; and

-New medical evidence shows that the claimant"s impairment met an impairment listed in Appendix 1, Subpart P, during the previously adjudicated period and that an allowance based on the prior application is warranted.
+New medical evidence shows that the claimant's impairment met an impairment listed in 20 CFR Part 404, Subpart P, Appendix 1, during the previously adjudicated period and that an allowance based on the prior application is warranted.

 D. Clerical Error